JohnWeisz/TypedJSON/readme.md

  - Seamlessly integrate into existing code with decorators
  - Customize serialization and deserialization process, like custom names and ordering
  - Handles complex nested objects and polymorphism
- - Compatible with the built-in `JSON` object, handles untyped parsing as well

 ## Documentation